gerd-moellmann/emacs-with-cl-packages/README.md

 ### Features

 - A `New Frame` Dock Menu Item
-- New variable `mac-underwave-thickness` to customize the thickness of squiggly underlines (e.g. with linters or spell-checkers)
+- New variable `mac-underwave-thickness` to customize the thickness of squiggly underlines (e.g., as drawn by linters or spell-checkers)

 ### Bug fixes